syslogic/agconnect-publishing-gradle-plugin/README.md

 These properties are all optional, while:

  - providing the config file at the default location: `distribution/agc-apiclient.json`.
- - being happy with the default local assets name `agconnect`.
  - not needing any debug console output, but only results.

 ### Plugin Tasks